FLARE: Fully Integration of Vision-Language Representations for Deep Cross-Modal Understanding: Abstract

 \section{Abstract}

-We introduce \modelname{}, a family of multimodal large language models (MLLMs) with a fully vision-language alignment and integration paradigm.
-Unlike existing methods that primarily rely on late-stage modality interaction during LLM decoding, our approach achieves deep, dynamic integration throughout the entire processing pipeline.
-To this end, we propose Text-Guided Unified Vision Encoding, incorporating textual information in vision encoding to achieve pixel-level integration.
-We further design Context-Aware Recursive Alignment Decoding that recursively aggregates visual features conditioned on textual context during decoding, enabling fine-grained, question-level semantic integration.
-To guide feature mapping and mitigate modality discrepancies, we develop Dual-Supervised Semantic Mapping Loss.
-Additionally, we construct a Synthesized Language-Driven Question-Answer (QA) dataset through a new data synthesis method, prioritizing high-quality QA pairs to optimize text-guided feature integration.
-Building on these foundations, we train \modelname{} at two scales—3B, 8B—and demonstrate that our full-modality integration approach significantly outperforms existing methods with only 630 vision tokens.
-Notably, \modelname{} 3B surpasses Cambrian-1 8B and Florence-VL 8B on most benchmarks. \modelname{} 3B continues to outperform Cambrian-1 8B even when limited to 300 vision tokens.
-Our ablation studies show that \modelname{} outperforms LLaVA-NeXT on over half of the benchmarks under same configuration without dynamic resolution, highlighting the effectiveness of our approach.
-We release our code, model weights, and dataset. \href{https://github.com/starriver030515/FUSION}{https://github.com/starriver030515/FUSION}
+We introduce \modelname{}, a family of vision language models (VLMs) with a fully vision-language alignment and integration paradigm.
+Unlike existing approaches that rely on single MLP projectors for modality alignment and defer cross-modal interaction to LLM decoding, \modelname{} achieves deep, dynamic integration throughout the pipeline.
+Our key contributions include: (1) \textbf{Text-Guided Vision Encoding} that incorporates textual information during vision encoding to achieve pixel-level alignment; (2) \textbf{Context-Aware Alignment Decoding} that aggregates visual features conditioned on textual context during decoding for query-level integration; (3) \textbf{Dual-Semantic Mapping Loss} to supervise feature mapping from both modalities and enable modality-level bridging; and (4) \textbf{Text-Driven VQA Synthesis} that leverages high-quality text to generate VQA pairs and synthesize corresponding images, enabling data-level optimization.
+We train \modelname{} at 3B and 8B scales under both fixed and dynamic resolution settings, demonstrating that our full-modality alignment significantly outperforms existing methods while maintaining strong generalizability. \modelname{} 3B surpasses Cambrian-1 8B and Florence-VL 8B using only 630 vision tokens.
+Ablation studies reveal that \modelname{} achieves superior performance over existing methods with minimal computational cost.
+Even without dynamic resolution, \modelname{} outperforms LLaVA-NeXT, validating the effectiveness of our approach.